-Yeah, I know, ideally, I shouldn’t have more than nine tabs open, but let’s be real.
-I try to keep them in the single digits for much of the day but when I’m in the middle of a research project (every day), it’s a losing battle.
+Ideally, you shouldn’t have more than nine tabs open, but let’s be real.
+I try to keep them in the single digits for much of the day but when I’m in the middle of a research project (most days), it’s often a losing battle.

 But, when the browser or my computer starts slowing down, I know it’s tab-shedding time.
 Google Chrome is my primary browser and here are a few open tab management tips I use.